bhirsch42/blog/content/post/how-to-kill-at-shoulda-said.md

 > Audience: _Guffaws_

 This does work.
 Pretty consistently.
-But it also gets predictable if you "rule of three's" it every time.
+But it also gets predictable if you "rule of three" it every time.
 It's basically (2) fishing, except instead of fishing for a ding, you're fishing for a not-ding.
 You can totally do this and get away with it forever, but to _kill_ at Shoulda Said, I say retire it after the first minute of the scene.
 At that point, even the newest improv-goer gets whats going on and doesn't need the comedic training wheels.

 > Alice: Honey, I'm home!